 Your A language is typically the language that you grew up with and were educated in during school.
 This is the language and culture that you feel most familiar with and can understand and speak with fluency, cultural awareness, understanding of nuances, and grammatical accuracy.

 Your B language is the language that you feel almost as proficient in as you do your A language.
 You typically have both substantial academic and in-country experience with this language.
 You understand its nuances and cultural references and can use it almost as fluently and expertly as your A language.
 Most translators and interpreters will listen/read in their B language as they interpret/translate into their A language, but many others will also work bidirectionally.
 That is, they will also listen/read in their A language and interpret/translate into their B language.

-Students in either the Localization specialization or the Management specialization take intercultural competence courses and content-based language courses in the following languages:
+Students in the Localization Management specialization take intercultural competence courses and content-based language courses with students in our policy and management programs in the following languages:

 - English (as a second language)

 German, Korean, Portuguese, and others are available by request but may require an additional fee.

 - Project Management: Managing translation and localization workflows, developing processes and procedures, prioritizing tasks, recruiting, hiring and managing resources, and implementing computer-assisted translation (CAT) tools, crowdsourcing and machine translation solutions.

 - Business Management: Proficiency in a variety of key business areas such as globalization, accounting, marketing, organizational behavior, market economics, international business strategy, and data analysis.